-Policy S3: Development Boundary
+Policy S2 : Development Boundary

-Subject to RDC approval, the Peasmarsh development boundary is hereby extended as shown in Figure 7.3.
-The extent of the boundary shall not be changed without reference to Peasmarsh Parish Council.
+The Peasmarsh development boundary is hereby extended as shown in Figure 7.3.

-Any development outside of the boundary, with the exception of agricultural conversions, must comply with the guidelines for affordable housing sites.
+Any development outside of the boundary, with the exception of conversions of rural buildings, one for one replacement and agricultural or rural workers' dwellings, must comply with the guidelines for affordable housing sites.
 In this context affordable housing shall be let or sold at no more than 50% of the market rate for the particular property.

-Conformity references: RDC: Core: OSS2;
+Conformity references : RDC : Core : OSS2;

-Defining affordable housing as no more than 50% of the market rate reflects the findings of the HNA as discussed in Section 6.4.1 and illustrated in Table 6.2: that is the affordability requirement in the parish context.
+Defining affordable housing as no more than 50% of the market rate reflects the findings of the HNA as discussed in Section 6.4.1 and illustrated in Table 6.2 : that is the affordability requirement in the parish context.